 There are plenty of benches along the trails where you can rest.
 I mentioned that it feels like a nature park more than a jungle.

-It is best to plan your trip here during the dry season, but tropical rain can be unpredictable.
+Planing your trip here during the dry season is best, but tropical rain can be unpredictable.

 A sudden downpour is causing us to scramble for shelter.
 This shelter is one of the few at Gasing Hill, about 250 meters from the entrance.